tsgates/arch-wiki-markdown/wiki/Timidity.md

 Daemon mode

-If you are runing timidity as a #Daemon (ALSA sequencer client), it will provide MIDI output support for other programs such as rosegarden, aplaymidi, vkeybd, etc.
+If you are runing TiMidity++ as a daemon (ALSA sequencer client), it will provide MIDI output support for other programs such as rosegarden, aplaymidi, vkeybd, etc.

 This will give you four output software MIDI ports (in addition of